kjendrzyca/themoney/README.md

 # What "finished" means

-1. Level 1
+Level 1
-  - looking great (material ui), clever ui
+1. looking great (material ui), clever ui
-  - usable by one user
+1. only I can use it
-  - no real database, as long as data can be easily backed up (local storage with a button to dump to file is enough)
+1. no real database, as long as data can be easily backed up (local storage with a button to dump to file is enough)
-  - deployed
+1. deployed

-1. Level 2
+Level 2
-  - still usable by one user
+1. still only I can use it
-  - real database
+1. real database

-1. Level 3
+Level 3
-  - my friends can use it
+1. my friends can use it
-  - authentication/authorization/security, all of the clever stuff (yes, I know, it should be there from the beginning)
+1. authentication/authorization/security, all of the clever stuff (yes, I know, it should be there from the beginning)

 # Credits
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).